 Tunisia — like Baltimore — celebrates its diversity where Muslims, Christians and Jews truly pray, work and play together and is also the country in Africa and the Arab world with the longest and strongest tradition of women empowerment and protection of fundamental civil rights.

 Ali Belakhoua, a Tunisian-American MP and business owner has been fighting for years to re-establish Bizerte as a leading port in the southern Mediterranean.
-Belakhoua — a Tunisian-American engineer who started his career working for Towson, Maryland-based Black & Decker in Baltimore — is the hands-on favorite to be the first elected Mayor of Bizerte when the Tunisian parliament ratifies a Constitutional amendment enabling direct municipal elections later this year.
+Belakhoua — a Tunisian-American engineer who started his career working for Towson, Maryland-based Black & Decker — is the hands-on favorite to be the first elected Mayor of Bizerte in direct municipal elections at end-2017.

 Belakhoua has already initiated formal Sister Cities partnership talks between Bizerte and Baltimore with the city’s newly elected mayor, Catherine E. Pugh.

-The main focus of the partnership, says Belakhoua, would be a knowledge transfer related to the Port of Baltimore and business-to-business alliances between Baltimore-based small-to-medium size businesses with their counterparts in Tunisia.
+The main focus of the partnership, says Belakhoua, will be a knowledge transfer related to the Port of Baltimore and business-to-business alliances between Baltimore-based small-to-medium size businesses with their counterparts in Tunisia.

 Belakhoua as a official participant to the IMF World Bank Spring meeting he spoke with US Treasury Secretary Steven Mnuchin, World Bank’s International Finance Corporation (IFC) CEO Phillippe Le Houreou and the European Bank for Reconstruction and Development (EBRD) about regarding obtaining USD 400m in project financing and loan guarantees to re-modernize the strategic port of Bizerte.